variant-database/vdb/Query_Commands.md

 # Commands to query the SARS-CoV-2 variant database

 The commands below define a Variant Query Language that can be used to search the mutational landscape of SARS-CoV-2 genomes.
+Many commands have a both a verbose form (`list countries for cluster1`) and a short form (`countries cluster1`).

 ## Notation
 cluster = group of viruses        < > = user input        n = an integer